infokiller/i3-workspace-groups/README.md

 "work:4".
 Then, you press `Super+g` in order to switch the [active group](#active-group).
-You will be shown a list of existing groups, which will now be "work" and "Ɗ" (for the default group).
+You will be shown a list of existing groups, which will now be "work" and "<default>".
 You should now see your workspaces in i3bar ordered as following:
-"work:4", "Ɗ:1", "Ɗ:2", "Ɗ:3".
+"work:4", "1", "2", "3".
 What happened here?
-When you switched to the "work" group, the first thing that the tool did was to move all the workspaces in the work group (only "work:email") to be in the beginning of the workspace list.
+When you switched to the "work" group, the first thing that the tool did was to move all the workspaces in the work group (only "work:mail") to be in the beginning of the workspace list.
 Then, it renamed the workspaces in the default group to include the group name, so that they can be differentiated from other workspaces in the "work" group with the same name.